-Ten years later, with the operating support of the three arts funding councils of Montréal, Québec and Canada, Circuit-Est acquired a permanent paid staff.
+Ten years later, with the operating support of the three arts funding councils of Montréal, Québec and Canada, Circuit-Est finally managed to get a permanent team.
 This was a boost for the organization's operations and development capabilities and the expansion of the choreographic centre became a need.

 The Anglican Church of Saint-Thomas, built in 1907 and closed in 1949, was used for a few years by a theatre company, Les Compagnons de Saint-Laurent, till it was reverted to its religious vocation in 1953.
 The Fondation Jean-Pierre Perreault purchased the church in the mid-1990s and transformed it into a choreographic space.

 The Foundation was forced to close the choreographic centre in November 2004.
 The building remained unoccupied until Circuit-Est moved in January 2008.
 It now houses the Jeanne-Renaud and Peter-Boneham studios, the organization’s administrative offices and the administrations of five of its members.